Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 While memory care in Casper is relatively expensive compared to other types of senior living options, it is within the average range for both Wyoming and neighboring cities.
 Families seeking memory care services in Casper can expect to pay higher monthly rates due to the specialized care provided, but there are regional variations based on the city and specific facility.

-Maurice Griffith Manor excels at providing memory care in Natrona county, Wyoming.
-It can accommodate a maximum of 26 seniors.
-Maurice Griffith Manor provides luxury amenities that include scheduled escort services, routine check-ups for proper weight maintenance and access to physical and speech therapy to any dementia sufferers who reside in Casper, WY and nearby areas.
-Maurice Griffith Manor is located at 77 Gardenia St, 82604 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.
+Maurice Griffith Manor specializes in providing memory care services in Natrona county, Wyoming.
+It can accommodate no more than 26 older adults.
+Maurice Griffith Manor offers upscale amenities that include scheduled escort services, assistance with choosing and putting on clothes and special activities for Alzheimer’s patients to any seniors who reside in Casper, WY and nearby areas.
+Maurice Griffith Manor is situated at 77 Gardenia St, 82604 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.

-Situated at 1865 South Beverly St, inside 82609 zip code area in Natrona county, Primrose Retirement Community Of Casper offers dementia and Alzheimer’s care to Casper, WY seniors with Alzheimer’s and dementia and provides services that include independence-focused care, anytime toileting help and on-site occupational and physical therapy services.
-Primrose Retirement Community Of Casper provides a total of 42 dementia units.
-Primrose Retirement Community Of Casper is licensed to provide care, with license # 1501.
+(888) 595-9864 SponsoredLocated at 4041 South Poplar St, inside 82601 zip code area in Natrona county, Life Care Center Of Casper offers Alzheimer’s care to Casper, WY seniors with dementia and provides services such as access to geriatric nurse practitioner, daily living assistance and special dementia and Alzheimer’s programs to increase feelings of comfort.
+Life Care Center Of Casper provides a total of 120 Alzheimer’s and dementia units.
+Life Care Center Of Casper is licensed to provide care, with license # 15134.

 Medicare does not directly cover the long-term care or custodial care costs typically associated with memory care facilities in Casper, Wyoming.
 However, Medicare may cover some aspects of care if they meet certain criteria.